 As of 2020, public health funding is split 70% provincial and 30% municipal.
 The key difference between this and the former funding split of 75/25, is that the new cost-sharing covers everything.
 Previously there was 100% provincial funding for some programs such as oral health, with cost-sharing only for mandatory Ontario Public Health Standards’ programs.

 The province introduced funding in 2020 to mitigate the impact of the funding changes on municipalities.
-The current one-time mitigation funding is to end December 2021.
-Currently, municipal and public health leaders are seeking to have it extended into 2022.
+The current one-time mitigation funding ended December 2021.
+AMO, municipal and public health leaders sought to have it extended into 2022.
 With the pandemic ongoing, now is not the time to reduce funding.

 Municipal governments cannot be expected to make up for reductions in provincial funding, nor can they bear the costs of provincial restructuring.
 As Ontario recovers from the COVID-19 emergency, it has become clear that sustained, reliable funding to public health is more important now than ever.